 Strengthening schools to increase enrollment

 For the fourth year in a row, there are more students attending Minneapolis Public Schools (MPS) than the year before.
-At more than 35,000 students in kindergarten through grade 12, MPS is severing the highest number of students we have seen in nearly a decade.
+At more than 35,000 students in kindergarten through grade 12, MPS is serving the highest number of students we have seen in nearly a decade.

 We project how many students will enroll each school year based on census data, enrollment trends and other key factors.
 As the Star Tribune reported on Oct.
 18, we originally projected that many more students would enroll in MPS this year than actually did.